caarmen/notes/README.md

 * No user account management is implemented.
 Any client can modify and read all the notes.
 * The project isn't currently Dockerized.
 * No work has been done for deploying the servers in a production environment.
+* The project structures may not be scalable.
+The goal of this project is to discover and compare some REST frameworks at an introductory level, not necessarily to demonstrate an architecture of a complex application.